ffnw/puppet-ffrl/README.md

 ### What ffrl affects

-This module uses ffnw-gre to create tunnel-connections to FFRL-Backbone and applies configuration files to bird and bird6 using the ffnw-bird module.
+This module creates tunnel-connections to FFRL-Backbone and applies configuration files to bird and bird6 using the ffnw-bird module.

 ### Beginning with ffrl